SDP-09/cloud9-website/content/pages/evaluation.md

 | 60           | 15             | yes      |

 As can be seen from this table, QR detection is quite reliant on angle and distance.
-The routine fonctions best when at a steep angle(looking at the code from above), and is close to the code.
+The routine functions best when at a steep angle(looking at the code from above), and is close to the code.

 # Shortcomings and Attempted Solutions